ChrstphrHll/npc_gen/students/Alys Ylyndar.md

 ### Description
 - Human Monk from Qualnis
 - 3rd year Diplomacy student in Burk
-- short wavy pink hair that's wild, Blue eyes, and Fair skin
+- shoulder length straight red hair that's braided, Blue eyes, and Fair skin
 - Is Contented and Licentious, and has Contributing as their ideal

 ### Organizations